Sonia Gandhi: Leaving active politics and Rajya Sabha (2014–present)

-Gandhi returned to active politics for Indian National Congress' campaign for the 2018 Karnataka Legislative Assembly election.
+Gandhi returned to active politics for the Indian National Congress' campaign for the 2018 Karnataka Legislative Assembly election.
 Having stayed away from campaigning for elections since 2016, Gandhi addressed a rally at Bijapur, which comprised five legislative assembly constituencies; while Congress emerged as the second largest party in the election with 78 seats behind the BJP, the former won four or the five assembly seats from Bijapur.
 Gandhi also played an active role in orchestrating a post-poll alliance with the Janata Dal (Secular).

-Rahul Gandhi, taking responsibility of Congress party's second consecutive loss in general elections held in 2019, resigned from the post of President on May, 25.
+Rahul Gandhi, taking responsibility for Congress party's second consecutive loss in general elections held in 2019, resigned from the post of President on 25 May.
 Following the resignation, party leaders began deliberations for a suitable candidate to replace him.
-The Congress Working Committee met on August, 10 to take a final call on the matter and passed a resolution asking Sonia Gandhi to take over as interim president until a consensus candidate could be picked.
+The Congress Working Committee met on 10 August to take a final call on the matter and passed a resolution asking Sonia Gandhi to take over as interim president until a consensus candidate could be picked.

-Following her appointment, Gandhi undertook restructuring of the Congress' state units and appointed Kumari Selja and Eknath Gaikwad as the presidents of the party's Haryana and Mumbai units.
+Following her appointment, Gandhi undertook a restructuring of the Congress' state units and appointed Kumari Selja and Eknath Gaikwad as the presidents of the party's Haryana and Mumbai units.
 Several other changes were also made in the party's organisational units in states slated for elections including Haryana, Maharashtra, and Jharkhand.

 In February 2020, Gandhi held a press conference where she demanded that Home Minister Amit Shah should resign for failing to stop the North East Delhi riots.
 She asked for the deployment of an adequate number of security forces.

-In 2022, it was reported that Sonia Gandhi supports Ashok Gehlot leading Congress as Congress president in the next Indian general election.But, Gehlot not content on that election and Mallikarjun Kharge elected as a new Congress president.
+In 2022, it was reported that Sonia Gandhi supported Rajasthan CM Ashok Gehlot for Congress president to lead in the next Indian general election.
+But, Gehlot did not contest the election and Gandhi loyalist Mallikarjun Kharge elected as the new Congress president, defeating non-loyalist Shashi Tharoor.

+In February 2024, Sonia Gandhi opted out of the 2024 Indian general election citing health and age-related issues.
+Gandhi filed her nomination to contest for the 2024 Rajya Sabha elections from Rajasthan to succeed retiring MP Manmohan Singh.
+During the nomination filing, she was accompanied by Rahul Gandhi, Ashok Gehlot and other senior members of the party.
+Sonia Gandhi was elected unopposed to Rajya Sabha from Rajasthan on 20 February 2024 and took the oath in April.

+On 15 April 2025, the Enforcement Directorate filed a chargesheet against her in connection with the National Herald case.

+In 2025, following Israel's attack on Iran, Sonia Gandhi emphasised that the Indian government's silence regarding Israel's actions was a departure from "moral and strategic traditions."
+The leader of the Indian National Congress Party expressed in an editorial in The Hindu newspaper that Israel's attacks on Iran on 13 June were "illegal" and constituted a "violation of Iranian sovereignty."
+In September 2025, she criticised the friendly relationship between Indian Prime Minister Narendra Modi and Israeli Prime Minister Benjamin Netanyahu, and the Indian government's silence on the genocide in Gaza.